 The preferred method for degradation rate estimation is the year-on-year (YOY) approach (Jordan 2018), available in degradation.degradation\year\on\year().
 The YOY calculation yields in a distribution of degradation rates, the central tendency of which is the most representative of the true degradation.
 The width of the distribution provides information about the uncertainty in the estimate via a bootstrap calculation.
-The example notebook uses the output of degradation.degradation\year\on\year() to visualize the calculation.
+The Examples use the output of degradation\year\on\year() to visualize the calculation.